blynkkk/docs/web-dashboard/settings/developers/webhooks.md

 ![](../../../.gitbook/assets/new-webhook.gif)

 * **Webhook Name** – Use only letters, digits, -, ' and spaces up to 80 characters.
-* **Webhook Trigger Event** – Blynk.360 event that will trigger webhook execution.
+* **Webhook Trigger Event** – Blynk.Console event that will trigger webhook execution.
 Click the field to open events list and select one of the following:
   * New User Added
   * User Deleted
   * User Metadata Updated